ZhanshiXiang/learngit/readme.txt

 Git is a distributed  version system.
 Git is free softwarei distributed under the GPL.
-Git has a mutable index called stage.
+Git has a mutable index called stage
+Git tracks changes of file.
+Git is First add Then  submit.